About Prema Sridevi

 With an outstanding track record, Prema Sridevi was part of some of the biggest news breaks of the country in a career spanning 20 years.
 She was a member of the core team of two of India’s leading television news brands.

-Over the years, as a journalist, she has reported on several subjects related to accountability, transparency, corruption, misuse of public office, terrorism, internal security to name a few.
+Over the years, as an investigative journalist, she has reported on several subjects related to accountability, transparency, corruption, misuse of public office, terrorism, internal security to name a few.
 Many of her stories were taken cognisance by India’s investigation agencies and government bodies.

 During her career spanning two decades, Prema has reported on some of the biggest news breaks of the country like the 2g scam, Coalgate, CWG, Commonwealth Games scam etc. She came into limelight after she covered a series on the Ishrat Jahan encounter during her stint with Times Now, which resulted in the story being debated in the Indian parliament.

-Prema is also noted for the sting operations on men allegedly belonging to the ISIS India network.
-Her sting of the ISIS operatives in May 2017, was taken note by the National Investigation Agency (NIA).
-Following the news report, the NIA requested her to share the videotapes of the story and after a year, the agency arrested one of the ISIS operatives stung by her.
+Prema is also noted for her investigative story on the men allegedly belonging to the ISIS India network.
+Her video report and interviews of the ISIS operatives in May 2017, was taken note by the National Investigation Agency (NIA).
+Following the news report, the NIA requested her to share the videotapes of the story and a year later, the agency arrested one of the ISIS operatives interviewed by her.

 Prema’s follow-up investigations into the Bofors scandal led to a revealing interview with Michael Hershman, the President of the Fairfax Group.
-Her interview was quoted by the Central Bureau of Investigation (CBI) in its affidavit before the Court to request the Court to reopen the Bofors Case.
+Her interview was quoted by the Central Bureau of Investigation (CBI) in its affidavit before the Supreme Court as evidence to re-open the Bofors Case.

-Prema’s digital news media venture The Probe is one of the first news initiatives in the country that is based on the concept of Slow Journalism.
-Through The Probe, she is currently pursuing Impact Journalism related stories.
+Her digital news media venture The Probe is one of the first news initiatives in the country that is based on the concept of Slow Journalism.
+Through The Probe, she is currently producing investigative stories that are impactful and solution-centric.